Don't let your finances end up in the emergency room

 Can a Hospital Send You to Collections If You Keep Making Payments?

-According to the U.S. Dept. of Health and Human Services, in 2009, there were nearly 53 million emergency room visits at an average cost of $960.
+According to the latest stas from the Centers for Disease Control and Prevention, there are nearly 136 million emergency room visits each year at an average cost of $1,233.
 For some of us, it's harder to recover from the bill than from the illness or injury.